neu-se/galette/supplemental/README.md

-This row indicates that for the test "[engine:junit-jupiter]/[class:edu.neu.ccs.prl.galette.bench.ArrayAccessITCase]/[test-template:getSetElement(java.lang.Class, boolean, boolean, boolean)]/[test-template-invocation:#2]"
-"galette" reported three true positives, zero false positives, and zero false negatives on JDK version "8".
+This row indicates that for the test "[engine:junit-jupiter]/[class:edu.neu.ccs.prl.galette.bench.ArrayAccessITCase]/[test-template:getSetElement(java.lang.Class, boolean, boolean, boolean)]/[test-template-invocation:#2]" the tool "galette" reported three true positives, zero false positives, and zero false negatives on JDK version "8".
 It also indicates the test ran without error producing in an overall result of "success".

 ### performance.csv

-Each row in the file "performance.csv" reports the values recorded for a measurement iteration for a tainting system on a single benchmark.
+Each row in the file "performance.csv" reports the values recorded for a measurement iteration for a tainting system on a single performance benchmark.
 Each row contains the iteration number for the measurement (iteration), the maximum RSS sampled during the iteration in kilobytes (rss), the elapsed real time taken to complete the iteration in milliseconds (elapsed_time),